teng4/Real2Sim-Omni-to-Panda-Bimanual-Teleoperation/README.md

 ## Citation

-If you use this code or the associated Real2Sim framework in your research, please cite:
+If you find this project helpful for your research, please consider citing the following paper.

 ```text
 Teng Li, Sunny Zhang, Cate Balasubramanian, Thomas Looi, and Dale J. Podolsky.